 With all permissions secured, we are free to re-fit Gowanbank to ensure it is fit for purpose...

-Outside, paths need to be cleared for activities such as bush craft and archery, and a shelter needs to be built as a base for school groups.
-Boundary fencing is to be erected, and some weatherproofing work is required on the exterior walls of the house.
+Outside, paths have been cleared for activities such as bush craft and archery, but a shelter still needs to be built as a base for school groups.
+Boundary fencing is to be erected, and some further weatherproofing work is required on the exterior walls of the house.

-Other areas of development include creating new bathrooms, furnishing bedrooms and lounges, creating a games room, bringing the fire safety system up to standard and replacing some of the carpets.
+Other areas of development have been new bathrooms, the furnishing of bedrooms and lounges, creating a games room, bringing the fire safety system up to standard and replacing some of the carpets.

-Thankfully the building is in a fair condition and some areas only require a lick of paint!
+Thankfully the building is in a fair condition and some areas have only reequired a lick of paint!